 After two consecutive Fall or Spring semesters (not including Winter/Summer session) of academic and/or progress probationary status, a student will be subject to a lower enrollment priority as stated in AR 5055 Enrollment Priorities.
-A student with demonstrated extenuating or extraordinary circumstances may appeal the loss of enrollment priority with Admissions and Records by submitting a Special Consideration petition.
+A student with demonstrated extenuating or extraordinary circumstances may appeal the loss of enrollment priority with Admissions and Records.